Aspects of Jesus

 He clearly did NOT understand the imminent salvation,

-that are the real substance that Jesus offered to us.
+that are the real substance that Yeshua offered to us.
 He didn't

 even deal with these ultimately most meaningful dimensions of the Gospel.